Hungary in the Eurovision Song Contest 2018: Background

 The Hungarian national broadcaster, Media Services and Support Trust Fund (MTVA), broadcasts the event within Hungary and organises the selection process for the nation's entry.
 MTVA confirmed their intentions to participate at the 2018 Eurovision Song Contest on 10 October 2017.
 Since 2012, MTVA has organised A Dal, a national selection show which has managed to, thus far, produce entries that have qualified the nation to the final of the Eurovision Song Contest each year and has resulted in three top 10 placings in 2013, 2014 and 2017.

 Before Eurovision

 A Dal 2018

 A Dal 2018 was the seventh edition of the Hungarian national selection A Dal, which selected Hungary's entry for the Eurovision Song Contest 2018.
 The competition consisted of 30 entries competing in three heats, two semi-finals, and a final.
-The hosts are Kriszta Rátonyi and Freddie.
+The hosts were Kriszta Rátonyi and Freddie.

 Format

 Judges

 The jury panel consisted of four people: